dingherself/130/syllabus.md

 ## Expected Learning Outcomes

-My expectations are, at the conclusion of this course, you will be able to
+Students in Phil 130 will learn to

 1. [under construction]
 2. [under construction]